cbmmd42/quizapp/README.md

 # package.json
 I used axios for my http requests. <br/>
-This line within the file -- "homepage": "http://167.172.208.95/quizapp", -- configures react's build script.
-Since in my server files I am forwarding http requests from http://167.172.208.95/quizapp to my server file which recieves them through app.use('/quizapp', express.static('quizappui/build')), react has to set up it's build folder so that when a request is sent to quizappui/build the build folder is formated correctly.
+This line within the file <br/> "homepage": "http://167.172.208.95/quizapp", <br/> configures react's build script.
+Since in my server files I am forwarding http requests from  <br/> http://167.172.208.95/quizapp <br/> to my server file which recieves them through<br/> app.use('/quizapp', express.static('quizappui/build')),<br/> react has to set up it's build folder so that when a request is sent to quizappui/build the build folder is formated correctly.

 # App.js
 App.js renders either the client's score or the question display.